Practices

 Digital training implemented with learning analytics can be observed to determine the reasons or knowledge gaps interfering with the transfer of knowledge to the job for which appropriate remedial trainings can be planned.

 Assessing competency, the ability to put that knowledge to use and solve problems is a great way to track the progress of the learner as they develop their job skills.
-High competency rate can also help to identify people who are fully competent on-the-job role gauging their development and identifying strengths and gaps.
+High competency rate can also help to identify people who are fully competent on-the-job role.
+In turn gauging their development and identifying strengths and gaps.

 Higher customer satisfaction and better employee performance can act as an indicator of the effectiveness of the training courses reaching the desired learning objective.

 Direct feedback from the employees will act as an indicator of whether the training rolled out for the employees is effective or not.
-Employees can highlight what is working & what is not working within the course structure to help evaluate the quality & effectiveness of the training course.
+Employees can highlight what is working & what is not working within the course structure.
+This helps to evaluate the quality & effectiveness of the training course.

-Here’s a quick recap of the benefits of the key performance indicators that be used for improving the training programs thereby enhancing employee performance:
+Here’s a quick recap of the benefits of the key performance indicators.
+These can be used for improving the training programs thereby enhancing employee performance:

 Employee training KPI metrics can be used to identify problems and make improvements to the learning experience thereby creating value of training for both learners and the business.
 Remember, analyzing the impact of training not only facilitates better decision making, but it also results in better ROI.
 Evaluate these measurements to make the most out of your training – after all, there’s a lot of cost, time, and effort involved!